 Complete the Higher Education COVID-19 Control Plan for all allowable activities.

-As of September 2020, a revised version of the Higher Ed Control Plan provides clarification related to dining services and facilities.
-Institutions may wish to complete this version of the Control Plan as needed.
+As of September 2020, a revised version of the Higher Education COVID-19 Control Plan provides clarification related to dining services and facilities.

 Guidance for Phase 2